007Kc/Kenechukwu_Anyaegbu_Portfolio_Website/README.md

 ## What This Is

-This is my portfolio website — the place where I show what I build, how I think, and what I can do.
+This is my portfolio website, the place where I show what I build, how I think, and what I can do.

 It includes: